-Included in the inventory is emission from loading and storage of crude oil produced at the Norwegian continental shelf.
-This means also those oil fields that is on both the Norwegian and UK continental shelf and is loaded on the Norwegian side of the shelf is included as a whole in the Norwegian inventory and opposite.
+Emissions from loading and storage of crude oil produced on the Norwegian continental shelf (NCS) are included in the Norwegian inventory.
+This include oil loaded from oil fields that spans over both the Norwegian and United Kingdom's continental shelf when loading is on the Norwegian side of the shelf and opposite.

-Loading, unloading and storage of crude oil on the oil fields offshore and at oil terminals on shore causes direct emissions of $CH_4$ and indirect emissions of $CO_2$ from oxidized NMVOC and $CH_4$ .
-Non-combustion emissions from Norway's two oil refineries (a third was closed down in 2000) include $CO_2$ , $CH_4$ and NMVOC.
-It is important to have in mind that included in source category 1.B.2.a.iv is $CO_2$ from burn off of coke on the catalyst at the catalytic cracker at one refinery, see Section 3.2.2.2.
-Gasoline distribution causes emissions of NMVOC, which lead to indirect $CO_2$ emissions.
+Loading and storage of crude oil on the oil fields offshore and at oil terminals onshore causes direct emissions of CH4 and indirect emissions of CO2 from oxidized NMVOC and CH4.
+Non-combustion emissions from Norway's two oil refineries (a third was closed down in 2000) include CO2, CH4 and NMVOC.
+It is important to have in mind that included in source category 1.B.2.a.iv is CO2 from burn off of coke on the catalyst at the catalytic cracker at one refinery, see Section 3.4.2.2.
+Gasoline distribution causes emissions of NMVOC, which lead to indirect CO2 emissions.